cern-it-sdc-id/puppet-dpm/README.md

 ## Compatibility

-The module can configure a DPM on SL5 and SL6, CentOS7/SL7 support is ongoing
+The module can configure a DPM on SL6 and CentOS7/SL7

-It has been tested with every version of puppet >= 3.0
+It has been tested with puppet 3 and 4

-Puppet 4 is supported by the lcgdm* modules, but some dependencies are still not puppet 4 compatible.
+Mysql 5.1 and 5.5 are supported on SL6

-Mysql 5.1 and 5.5 are supported on SL5/Sl6
+MariaDB 5.5 is supported on C7